Neutral Dollar Price Reaches $0.0000 on Major Exchanges (nUSD)

-Neutral Dollar (CURRENCY:nUSD) traded flat against the dollar during the 1 day period ending at 0:00 AM Eastern on January 29th.
-Over the last week, Neutral Dollar has traded flat against the dollar.
-One Neutral Dollar coin can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.
-Neutral Dollar has a total market cap of $0.00 and $38.11 million worth of Neutral Dollar was traded on exchanges in the last 24 hours.
+Neutral Dollar (CURRENCY:nUSD) traded flat against the US dollar during the 24-hour period ending at 15:00 PM Eastern on February 2nd.
+Neutral Dollar has a total market capitalization of $0.00 and $38.11 million worth of Neutral Dollar was traded on exchanges in the last 24 hours.
+Over the last seven days, Neutral Dollar has traded flat against the US dollar.
+One Neutral Dollar coin can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.